Image Stitching and Super-resolution | Image Forensics | Aids for Visually Impaired People

 SAMSLAM (Simulated Annealing Monocular SLAM) replaces the classic global Structure from Motion optimized approach - for obtaning both the 3D map and the camera pose - with a robust simulated annealing scheme.
 It works locally on triplets of successive overlapping keyframes, thus guaranteeing scale and 3D structure consistency.
-Each update step uses RANSAC and alternates between the registration of the three 3D maps associated to each image pair in the triplet and the refinement of the corresponding poses, by progressively limiting the allowable reprojection error.
+Each iterative step uses RANSAC and alternates between the registration of the three 3D maps associated to each image pair in the triplet and the refinement of the corresponding poses, by progressively limiting the allowable reprojection error.
 SAMSLAM does not require neither global optimization nor loop closure.
 Moreover, it does not perform any back-correction of the poses and does not suffer of 3D map growth.

 Fast keyframe selection for Visual SfM using DWAFS

 DWAFS (Double Window Adaptive Frame Selection) is a new fast online preprocessing strategy to detect and discard ongoing bad frames (too blurry or without relevant content changes) in video sequences.
-Unlike keyframe selectors and deblurring methods, the proposed approach does not require to compute complex time-consuming image processing, such as the computation of image feature keypoints, previous poses and 3D structure.
-The presented method can be used to directly filter a Structure from Motion video input improving the final 3D reconstruction by discarding noisy and non-relevant frames, also decreasing the total computation cost.
-DWAFS is based on the gradient percentile statistics of the input frames, where an adaptive decision strategy - based on a dangling sampling window according to the ongoing values and the last best ones - is used.
+Unlike keyframe selectors and deblurring methods, the proposed approach does not require complex time-consuming image processing, such as the computation of image feature keypoints, previous poses and 3D structure.
+The method can be used to directly filter a Structure from Motion video input improving the final 3D reconstruction by discarding noisy and non-relevant frames, also decreasing the total computation cost.
+DWAFS is based on the gradient percentile statistics of the input frames, where an adaptive decision strategy - based on a dangling sampling window based on the ongoing values and the last best ones - is used.

 3D Map Computation from Historical Stereo Photographs of Florence